adwise-fiu/Level-Site-PPDT/README.md

 Implementation of the PPDT in the paper "Evaluating Outsourced Decision Trees by a Level-Based Approach"

 ## Libraries
-* crypto.jar library is from this [repository](https://github.com/AndrewQuijano/Homomorphic_Encryption)
+* crypto.jar library is from this [repository](https://github.com/adwise-fiu/Homomorphic_Encryption)
 * weka.jar library is from [SourceForge](https://sourceforge.net/projects/weka/files/weka-3-9/3.9.5/),
-  download the ZIP file and import the weka.jar file**
+  download the ZIP file and import the weka.jar file

-** To be confirmed/tested again...

 ## Installation
 It is a requirement to install [SDK](https://sdkman.io/install) to install Gradle.